hilmak01/skywest-installer/README.md

         composer global require skywest/installer dev-master --prefer-source

-This will install the "skw" command on the composer global space.
+This will install the "skyw" command on the composer global space.
 When prompted follow the instructions to complete.

 ## Usage
 Just type the following command to start the cloning process: